Kids Web Japan

 The second Monday of January is Coming-of-Age Day, a national holiday to encourage those who have newly entered adulthood to become self-reliant members of society.

 Coming-of-age ceremonies have been held since time immemorial in Japan.
-In the past boys marked their transition to adulthood when they were around 15, and girls celebrated their coming of age when they turned 13 or so.
-During the Edo period (1603-1867), boys had their forelocks cropped off, and girls had their teeth dyed black.
-It wasn't until 1876 that 20 became the legal age of adulthood.
+In the past, boys marked their transition to adulthood when they were around 15, and girls celebrated their coming of age when they turned 13 or so.
+During the Edo period (1603-1868), boys had their forelocks cropped off, and girls had their teeth dyed black to mark their coming-of-age.
+In 1876, 20 became the legal age of adulthood, but it was lowered to the age of 18 in 2022.

-These days, males generally wear suits to their coming-of-age ceremony, but a lot of females choose to wear traditional furisode - a special type of kimono for unmarried women with extra-long sleeves and elaborate designs.
-For unmarried women, furisode is about the most formal thing they can wear, and so many of them don it to the event marking the start of their adult life.
+Even though hakama is the traditional formal men’s wear for this celebration, most people wear modern suits to their coming-of-age ceremony today.
+Yet, a lot of women choose to wear traditional furisode - a special type of kimono with extra-long sleeves and elaborate designs.
+People dress up on this special day to celebrate the start of their adult life.